handsontable/handsontable/docs/content/guides/cell-features/clipboard.md

 ### Copy with headers

-Let the end user copy the contents of column headers, by enabling additional [context menu](@/guides/accessories-and-menus/context-menu.md) items:
+You can let the end user copy the contents of column headers, by enabling additional [context menu](@/guides/accessories-and-menus/context-menu.md) items:

 | Context menu item         | Copied area                                                               |
 | ------------------------- | ------------------------------------------------------------------------- |